 RESEARCH

 John Meadowcroft’s research focuses on the challenges faced by free, open societies to remain free and open.
-To do this he has used the history of economic and political thought for contemporary purposes and employed the analytical framework of public choice theory and constitutional political economy.
+He has used the analytical framework of public choice theory and constitutional political economy, and insights from the history of economic and political thought, to do this.

 More specifically, he has pursued a multidisciplinary research agenda in the following areas.